Grunet/cfn-trace/README.md

 - `--stack-name` - set this to the name of a root Cloudformation stack to generate a trace from it's most recent deploy

+### Required Environment Variables

-And for the moment, the only way to pass AWS credentials and the region for the binary to use is via environment variables, specifically
+For the moment, the only way to pass AWS credentials and the region for the binary to use is via environment variables, specifically

 - AWS_ACCESS_KEY_ID